This post tells you what is Documents and Data on iPhone Storage, and offers you two free ways to delete app documents and data on your iPhone.

-When you check storage on iPhone 6 or other iOS device by going to “Settings > General > Storage > Manage Storage”, you may find some large apps.
+When you check the storage on iPhone 6 or other iOS devices by going to “Settings > General > Storage > Manage Storage”, you may find some large apps.
 And if you continually tap into one of these apps, you may find the huge “Documents & Data” items are the culprits eating the limited room on your device.

 You may have decided to remove “Documents & Data” to free up your iPhone space but you couldn’t because all of these items are greyed and can’t be clicked.
 So, what is Documents and Data on iPhone/iPad and how to delete them to free up storage space?

 You May Like: 1-Click Remove iPhone Apps Caches Before iOS 8.3

 When you use 3rd party apps in iOS 8/9/10/11/12 or iOS 13, some extra data (such as logs info, cookies, caches, or downloaded images and videos) will be created by the app and stored in its Documents and Data folder on your iPhone iPad.

 For example, when you run Snapchat on iPhone 6s and type your username and password to login Snapchat, the Snapchat icon and the texts you typed will be stored in the “Documents and Data” in your Snapchat app folder, which will take up space on your iPhone 6s.

 Therefore, if one third-party App created so many large files and cache data, its “documents and data” could be large, too, applies to any iOS device you are using, whether an iPhone 6/6s/7/8/X/XR/XS/11 or iPad Pro/Air/Mini.

 Whether you are using an old iPhone or brand-new iPhone 11/ iPhone 11 Pro (Max) in new iOS 13, removing iPhone “Document and Data” is quite easy.
 There are two free methods: manually clear caches and history by logging the app, or simply delete and reinstall the app.